History of Habs Boys

 The new School was opened in October 1961 by the Lord Mayor of London.
 The School’s hard work paid off, with the next inspection report praising every aspect of the facilities and teaching staff.

 Haberdashers’ now has the facilities you would expect of a school of its stature: a cutting-edge sports centre, swimming pool, gymnasium and school shop; dedicated ICT suites, a Science and Geography Centre (the Aske Building); a fully equipped Art Studio and Design & Technology Centre; an Assembly Hall with stage and flytower, a Drama Studio, a Music School with concert hall, a multi-purpose Library, and dedicated classrooms for all subjects.
 Outside there are grass pitches for rugby, football and cricket (as well as two all-weather pitches which become tennis courts and hockey pitches), a climbing wall and an assault course (which straddles the moat of a long-gone manor house).
 We like to think that we are a modern structure on traditional foundations.
-We have come a long way since the days of Robert Aske, but our dedication to education and nurturing excellence remains as strong as ever.
+We have come a long way since we were established in 1690, but our dedication to education and nurturing excellence remains as strong as ever.